algebuckina/portfolio/_posts/2024-01-16-wood-keyboard.md

 ### Skew 1

-Skew 1 will be based on the origional concept of a layered design.
+Skew 1 will be based on the original concept of a layered design.
 It'll be more cost effective due to the wood I can get from Koenig Machinery.
 The poplar panels come pre finished so I don't need to clear coat or stain the wood which reduces production time from a few days to a few hours.

 ### Skew 2

 Skew 2 is a more conventional mechanical keyboard design with a bottom case and keycap plate.
-The bottom case will be made with solid wood and CNC'd out, and the plate will use higher strength plyco plywood for less flex while typing.
+The bottom case will be made with solid wood and CNC'd out, and the plate will use higher strength Plyco plywood for less flex while typing.
 The main par that sets the 2 skews apart is the standing staining and clear finishing step in the manufacturing process, which is why skew 2 will be priced as a premium option.

 ### Keycaps